harnessie.com / docs / User guide

 Can I run it fully offline on open-source models?
 Yes.
 Point the task classes you use at the local tier in config/models.yaml and use any OpenAI-compatible server (Ollama, vLLM, llama.cpp).
 Leave the key env unset.

 Does it run on Linux?
-Yes, with a sandbox backend present (bubblewrap preferred, then firejail, then docker).
-Without a usable backend, shell-using workflows fail closed by design.
+Yes, with a sandbox backend present (bubblewrap preferred, then firejail, then docker for the base workspace sandbox).
+A nonempty ownership overlay currently requires bubblewrap or firejail to pass its nested read-only probe; Docker refuses that profile.
+Without a usable backend or required profile, shell-using workflows fail closed by design.
 Windows should use WSL2, which presents as Linux.

 What happens if a worker goes off the rails?
 The gate is the backstop: deterministic checks plus an independent verifier that fails closed, then an automatic reformulate-effort-tier ladder, then a human halt.
 Ownership lanes and the sandbox bound what a single worker can touch in the meantime.